-Using the first sentence you sound as if trying to contradict the other speaker, which makes him/her instinctively stand on the defensive.
-The second example, however, just keeps the conversation flowing and makes him/her feel that you're on the same side.
-This creates positive background and spurs to making decisions in your favor.
+Using the first sentence, you sound like you are trying to contradict the other speaker, making them instinctively stand on the defensive.
+The second example, however, keeps the conversation flowing and makes them feel that you're on the same side.
+This creates a positive background and spurs you to make decisions in your favor.

 Consider these examples:

 While essentially asking the same, the second one will let you get more information from your interlocutor, so even if they disagree, you will learn why and be able to provide arguments to show the issue in a different light.

 'Opportunity' instead of 'problem'

 Psychologists recommend avoiding words with opposing meanings, like 'problem' in our case, and replacing them with something neutral or positive.
 Even the usual 'No problem' response to thanks should be better worded as 'You're welcome' or 'My pleasure.'